profriemke/sprachlos/README.md

 **Third Step:**
 Now, the model can be used in SPRACHLOS versions 1 and 2.
 Running `run_Normal.py` will only run the model.
 SPRACHLOS 1 and 2 integrates the model into an interface and a mini-game.

-You can also use SPRACHLOS 1 and 2 without executing steps one and two as a model is already included.
-However, if you want to train your own model with new parameters or new data, you need to follow steps 1 and 2.

 ## License
 Anyone can use and modify the model as they wish.